Scientists are still testing using eye drops to dissolve cataracts in humans; in the meantime, new techniques to remove them are available

 By Deborah Jeanne Sergeant

 More than half of people will have cataracts by age 75, according to the American Academy of Ophthalmology.
 Cataract surgery is a simple out patient procedure and most insurers cover it.
+Try to look at this web-site to get the appointment from the best eye specialist to perform the surgery.
 Scientists are working on drops that seem to dissolve cataracts in animal testing; however, human trials and subsequent FDA approval are needed before it’s available to treat patients.